 Overnight: Hacienda Cusin

-Drive to Cotopaxi National Park following the line of the Andes, stopping en-route to visit the striking Cotacachi-Cayapas Ecological Reserve.
+You will be driven to the Cotopaxi National Park following the line of the Andes, stopping en-route to visit the striking Cotacachi-Cayapas Ecological Reserve.
 Continue your journey to the sleepy town of Cotopaxi, surrounded by rose farms and haciendas (local estates).
 Spend the night at the intimate Hacienda San Agustin del Callo, built on the site of an Inca palace.

 Overnight: Hacienda San Agustin del Callo

 Explore the beautiful Cotopaxi National Park, where, weather permitting, you will be able to see the snow-capped summits of both the Cotopaxi and the Antisana volcanoes.
-From here you can walk up to Cotopaxi’s J. Ribas refuge (4,800m), where you will have an incredible view of the Andes.
+From here you can you can ascend to Cotopaxi's J. Ribas refuge where you will have an incredible view of the Andes.
 Continue south to Riobamba.

 Overnight: Hotel Hacienda Abraspungo

 Today you will have the chance to experience community tourism, spending time with the indigenous population of Palacio Real who live from grazing llamas and sheep.
 Visit Ingapirca, an Incan astronomical fortress where the king and his entourage rested on their way to the northern part of the Inca empire.
 Continue to Cuenca, where you will spend the next two nights.
 You’ll stay at a former presidential mansion, full of 19th century charm, with rooms overlooking a pretty courtyard or the fragrant gardens.